branner-non-code/notes/Git/Git.md

     git config core.ignorecase false

 to ensure that Git recognizes case changes.
+But this alone is not enough to ensure that the earlier name is deleted from the repo!

 [end]